60 National Organizations Sign Letter of Support Urging Congress to Extend and Expand CCBHC Demonstration before May 22 Expiration

 WASHINGTON, D.C.
 (February 18, 2020) – In the midst of a devastating national overdose and suicide crisis, Republican and Democratic voters have seen little progress in the last four years and, in response, strongly support increased federal funding to expand mental health and addiction treatment services.

-According to new polling conducted by Morning Consult for the National Council for Behavioral Health as part of the Unite for Behavioral Health campaign, only 20% of voters say access to mental health and addiction treatment has improved in their community over the past four years.
+According to new polling conducted by Morning Consult for the National Council for Mental Wellbeing as part of the Unite for Behavioral Health campaign, only 20% of voters say access to mental health and addiction treatment has improved in their community over the past four years.

 Additional highlights from the polling include: